Duration

 More consideration towards onboarding: apps like BeSafe are often downloaded out of urgency or anticipation for a dangerous encounter.
 Providing more information about the different activation features and instructions on how to use BeSafe would reassure the user more and equip them with a feeling of preparedness.

-Ideate more with pre-recorded calling: After landing on pre-recorded calling as the primary feature, our team immediately began prototyping what a calling interface could look like.
-However, taking the time to ask users about their preferences for a pre-recorded calling feature could have revealed problems and additional insights that we did not explore.
+Ideate more with pre-recorded calling: After landing on pre-recorded calling as the primary feature, our team immediately began sketching and prototyping what a calling interface could look like.
+However, taking the time to explore different calling interfaces and integration with existing apps could have revealed additional insights and problems that we didn't explore.